programming book

 IN 2015, A SEMINAL BOOK on programming was released: ‘Fluent Python’1 by Luciano Ramalho2.

-Many coding books can feel like remixes, with familiar content simply presented under different chapter titles and with varying code examples.
-However, ‘Fluent Python’ wasn’t just another of those books.
-It was both well-written and refreshingly original.
-The chapters brought to light lesser-known aspects of the Python language and programming at large.
+Many coding books can feel like remixes—familiar content presented under different chapter titles and with slightly varied code examples.
+However, Fluent Python wasn’t just another one of those books.
+It was well-written and refreshingly original.
+The chapters brought to light lesser-known aspects of the Python language and programming more broadly.

 It was the minutiae in the book that truly solidified my admiration.